Cost Optimization, Streaming Operations, FinOps

 Infrastructure costs form the most visible component of streaming TCO, appearing directly on cloud bills or capital expenditure reports.
 These costs fall into three primary categories that scale differently based on your architecture and workload patterns.

 Compute costs represent the processing power required to run your streaming infrastructure.
-This includes broker nodes that handle message routing and persistence, consumer applications that process streams, and stream processing frameworks like Kafka Streams or Flink.
+This includes broker nodes that handle message routing and persistence, consumer applications that process streams, and stream processing frameworks like Kafka Streams or Apache Flink.
 Broker costs typically scale with throughput and partition count, while consumer costs depend on processing complexity and parallelism requirements.
 Stream processors add another layer, often requiring substantial resources for stateful operations and windowing computations.
 Organizations running self-managed Kafka might spend 40-60% of their streaming budget on compute resources alone.

 Operational Costs: The Human Factor